garth-c/tableau/README.md

 # Tableau

 Project description:
+In this Tableau demo project, I will present an interactive and insightful visualization of a fictitious dataset.
+Using Tableau, I showcase its capabilities in data exploration, analysis, and visualizations.
+The project begins with data preparation and cleaning, ensuring that the dataset is optimized for Tableau's integration.
+Utilizing Tableau's intuitive drag-and-drop interface, I create a variety of visualizations and where applicable, the statistical insight needed to provide proper context for interpretation.

-Prepare some insightful data visualizations using Tableau (desktop version only) around sales data.
+Specifically, I will prepare some insightful data visualizations using Tableau (desktop version only) around sales data.
 This will include a descriptive break down by geography, product category, customer demographics, and time.
 I will also include an interactive dashboard that drills down on key sales parameters as well as produce a sales forecast and then put the sales managers into the a top 3 group ranking using clustering of sales amounts.

 Source data:
 The Maven Bike Shop sales data from the Microsoft PL-300 exam study guide.
 This is the practice data to use for someone that is studying for the Microsoft PowerBI exam.
 This data contains the 7 files shown below.
 These files have been modified from their original content slightly to make this project simpler and the sales data was duplicated many times in these files.